Syed Husin Ali

 Syed Husin bin Ali (23 September 1936 – 29 June 2024) was a Malaysian academic and politician who served as president of the left-wing Parti (Sosialis) Rakyat Malaysia.

 He was also a prominent political detainee, who was held for six years without trial under Malaysia's Internal Security Act, from 1974 to 1980.
 Following the merger of Parti Rakyat Malaysia with Parti Keadilan Nasional, he held the position of deputy president of the merged entity Parti Keadilan Rakyat from 2003 to 2010.
 He also served two terms in Malaysia's Senate (the Dewan Negara) from 2009 to 2015.

 Background

 Syed Husin Ali was born in Batu Pahat, Johor, on 23 September 1936.
-Syed Husin Ali's parents were of royal lineage from the Indonesian Sultanate of Siak.
+His parents were of royal lineage from the Indonesian Sultanate of Siak.

-He had three older stepsiblings and three younger siblings including the activist/politician Syed Hamid Ali who was formerly head of PKR’s Batu Pahat division.
+He had three older stepsiblings and three younger siblings including the activist/politician Syed Hamid Ali who was formerly head of PKR's Batu Pahat division.

 He completed his primary education at Batu Pahat High School and secondary school education in English College Johore Bahru, before going on to obtain a B.A.
 Hons. as well as an M.A. from the University of Malaya (UM) and a Ph.D.
 (Social Anthropology) from the London School of Economics and Political Science (LSE) in the 1960s.

 Author and academic

 As an author and academic Syed Husin wrote and edited approximately 20 books.

 Among them are The Malays: Their Problems and Future, Poverty and Landlessness in Kelantan, Two Faces: Detention Without Trial, Syed Husin Ali: Memoirs of a Political Struggle, The Malay Rulers: Regression and Reform, Ethnic Relations in Malaysia: Harmony and Conflict and A People's History of Malaysia.

 As a scholar, he constantly stressed the need to revisit Malaysia's official history, which he said was very often about individuals and groups in the elite strata of society.
 He believed that there was also an alternative history that needed to be explored which tells of the struggle of the common man.

 He became a British Academy Visiting Fellow, at Cambridge University in 2005.

-Internationally, he was also a member of the International Mission to Investigate Genocide in Bangkok, the Panel of Judges for the People’s Tribunal on Industrial and Environmental Threats in Bhopal, India, and the International Investigation into Deportees in Sri Lanka.
+Internationally, he was also a member of the International Mission to Investigate Genocide in Bangkok, the Panel of Judges for the People's Tribunal on Industrial and Environmental Threats in Bhopal, India, and the International Investigation into Deportees in Sri Lanka.